mbtoomey/genomics_adventure/chapter_2/task_14.md

 To 'call' (predict) variants we can use a number of packages (e.g. VarScan, GATK, Picard Tools).
 However here, we will show you how to use the 'bcftools' package.
 First we need to generate a 'pileup' file which contains only the locations with the variants.

 ## Identify SNPs and Indels using Automated Variant Callers
-Make sure you are in the directory.
-> ~/workshop_materials/genomics_adventure/sequencing_data/ecoli/mapping_to_reference

 Then type the following
 ```bash